Page loading ... Please wait.

 Printer Friendly Page

 Pastry Crust: In a food processor, place the flour, salt, and sugar and process until combined.
 Add the butter and process until the mixture resembles coarse meal (about 15 seconds).
-Pour 1/8 cup (30 ml) water in a slow, steady stream, through the feed tube until the dough just holds together when pinched.
-Add remaining water, if necessary.
-Do not process more than 30 seconds.
+Add about 3 tablespoons of water and process until the dough just holds together when pinched.
+Add more water if needed.

-Turn the dough out onto your work surface and gather it into a ball.
-Cover with plastic wrap, and refrigerate for about an one hour before using.
-This will chill the butter and allow the gluten in the flour to relax.
+Turn the dough onto your work surface and gather it into a ball.
+Cover with plastic wrap, and refrigerate for about one hour or until firm.
+(This will chill the butter and allow the gluten in the flour to relax.)

 While the pastry is chilling, line a baking sheet with parchment paper.
-Once the pastry has chilled sufficiently, remove the pastry from the refrigerator and divide into four equal portions.
-On a lightly floured surface, roll each portion of pastry into a 7 inch (18 cm) circle.
-Place the four pastry circles onto the prepared baking sheet and cover with plastic wrap.
-Place in the refrigerator to firm up the pastry while you make the filling.
+Once the pastry has chilled sufficiently, remove from the refrigerator and, on a lightly floured surface, roll the pastry into a 13 inch (33 cm) circle.
+Place the pastry circle onto your baking sheet and cover with plastic wrap.
+Place in the refrigerator to chill the pastry while you make the filling and preheat your oven.

-Meanwhile, preheat the oven to 400 degrees F (200 degrees C) and place rack in center of oven.
-Remove the unbaked assembled tarts from the refrigerator and bake for approximately 25-30 minutes or until the crust is golden brown and the juices are bubbling and start to run out from the center of the tart.
+Bake for approximately 30 - 35 minutes or until the crust is golden brown and the juices are just starting to bubble and start to run out from the center of the tart.
 Remove from oven and place on a wire rack to cool before serving.
 Serve with softly whipped cream or vanilla ice cream.
 Cover and refrigerate any leftovers.

 1 1/4 cups (175 grams) all-purpose flour